 If the Parallel Processing checkbox is enabled, uncheck it so that your screen will look the same as the ones shown here.
-Parallel processing, which is not covered in this tutorial, allows some processes to be distributed across multiple computers or to multiple processors on one computer.
+Parallel processing, which is not covered in this tutorial, allows some processes to be distributed across multiple computers or to multiple processors on one computer (see Using eTomo for information on how to activate it).
 Leave the Image distortion field file entry blank.
 This feature can be used to correct for nonlinear image distortions if they have been measured and characterized, which is particularly useful with data from an energy filter.
 Leave the Mag gradient corrections entry blank.
 This feature contains a file with magnification gradients to be applied for each image, which is useful for use with montage data.

 Specify the source of the tilt angles for either one or both axes, as appropriate in the Axis A and, if necessary, the Axis B box(es).
 In this example, tilt angles are stored in the extended header and so the default Extract tilt angles from data should be used.
+If you are reconstructing a tilt series that was taken in two directions from zero degrees, you can turn on Series was bidirectional from, and this will take care of setting some appropriate alignment parameters.
 You can also optionally specify individual projections to exclude from processing steps.
 The syntax for this exclude list is a comma separated list of ranges (i.e. 1,4-5,60-70).
 Notice that there is a also a button in this section to open the raw data file for viewing in 3dmod.

 It is useful to look at the raw tilt series files in order to make decisions about preprocessing steps or to see if there are any particular views that have poor image quality, and that you want to exclude from the alignment and reconstruction.